greenerservices/greenerservices.github.io/app/principles/actions/6b-support-older-user-devices.md

 • using lightweight technologies and frameworks

 #### Environmental benefit:
-Reduce the environmental impacts coming from users replacing devices as far as possible.
+Reduces the environmental impacts coming from users replacing devices as far as possible.

 {% from "govuk/components/details/macro.njk" import govukDetails %}

 {{ govukDetails({
   summaryText: "Read more",
-  text: "Some placeholder text"
+  text: "Coming soon!"
 }) }}